 More about this marker.
 The marker is to the right of the front steps.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 15, 2016, by James King of San Miguel, California.
-This page has been viewed 165 times since then and 13 times this year.
+It was originally submitted on April 15, 2016, by James King of San Miguel, California.
+This page has been viewed 229 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on April 15, 2016, by James King of San Miguel, California. • Syd Whittle was the editor who published this page.